Literature: Lockwood & Co.

-When a mysterious locket and a botched investigation cause the employees of Lockwood & Co. to face the threat of home and joblessness they become heavily involved in the investigation of a nefarious crime, and the haunting of an old mansion with a dark past.
+, a mysterious locket and a botched investigation causes the employees of Lockwood & Co. to face the threat of home and joblessness.
+They become heavily involved in the investigation of a nefarious crime, and the haunting of an old mansion with a dark past.
+Lockwood & Co.:

 - The Screaming Staircase (2013)